-If a child is showing signs of sound sensitivity, avoid giving them headphones, earplugs, or ear defenders.
+If a child is showing signs of sound sensitivity, avoid giving them headphones, earplugs or ear defenders.
 The use of these may cause your child to get used to the reduced volume, making it more difficult for them to adjust to the normal level of sound that is around them.
-Ear defenders may cause them to become more sensitive to sounds.
+Ear defenders may cause them to become more sensitive to sounds in the long term.